 Greenhouse Gas Inventory

-In keeping with the international guidelines of the Greenhouse Gas Protocol developed by the World Resources Institute and the World Business Council for Sustainable Development, Xerox tracks the six major GHGs: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorcarbons (PFCs); and sulfur hexafluoride (SF6).
+In keeping with the international guidelines of the Greenhouse Gas Protocol developed by the World Resources Institute and the World Business Council for Sustainable Development, Xerox tracks the six major greenhouse gases: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulfur hexafluoride (SF6).
 We express our carbon footprint in terms of carbon dioxide equivalents (CO2e).
-In fact, energy sources account for more than 99% of our GHG emissions.
-Xerox’s GHG inventory includes direct emissions from the combustion of fossil fuels, primarily natural gas, and indirect emissions from purchased electricity and steam at our manufacturing sites, offices and warehouses.
+In fact, energy sources account for more than 99% of our greenhouse gas emissions.
+Xerox’s greenhouse gas inventory includes direct emissions from the combustion of fossil fuels, primarily natural gas, and indirect emissions from purchased electricity and steam at our manufacturing sites, offices and warehouses.
 The inventory also includes the combustion of gasoline and diesel fuels in our service and sales vehicle fleet.
-Xerox is in the process of expanding GHG tracking to include Scope 3 emissions.
-In 2009, emissions from employee business travel were determined; efforts to characterize optional sources, such as contract manufacturing and outsourced product distribution, are under way.
+Xerox’s inventory does not yet include optional sources such as employee business travel, contract manufacturing or outsourced product distribution.

-In 2009, Xerox GHG emissions totaled 357,000 metric tons of CO2e.
-About 54% were indirect emissions from purchased electricity and steam.
-The remaining 46% were direct emissions from the combustion of natural gas, gasoline and diesel fuel.
-Xerox-owned or leased facilities, such as manufacturing sites, offices and warehouses, are associated with 72% of our GHG emissions.
-The remaining 28% are emissions from our service and sales vehicle fleet and other mobile sources.
+In 2008, Xerox greenhouse gas emissions totaled 400,000 metric tons of CO2e.
+About 55% were indirect emissions from purchased electricity and steam.
+The remaining 45% were direct emissions from the combustion of natural gas, gasoline and diesel fuel.
+Xerox-owned or leased facilities such as manufacturing sites, offices and warehouses are associated with 73% of our greenhouse gas emissions.
+The remaining 27% are emissions from our service and sales vehicle fleet and other mobile sources.

 Strategies for Meeting Our Reduction Target

 Our ultimate goal is to be climate-neutral.
-While our strategy for achieving that goal is evolving, our first priority is to reduce our total GHG emissions by lowering the energy intensity of our operations.
-To that end, we have cut our energy intensity 23% from 2002 to 2009 (energy consumption per million dollars in revenue).
-Xerox is finding success with the following approaches:
+While our strategy for achieving that goal is evolving, our first priority is to reduce our total greenhouse gas emissions by reducing the energy intensity of our operations.
+To that end, we have cut our energy intensity by 25% from 2002 to 2008 (energy consumption per million dollars in revenue).
+Xerox is finding success with these approaches:

-One example is Xerox's commitment to emulsion aggregation (EA) technology, or chemical toner, which is estimated to generate 28% fewer GHG emissions in the manufacturing process than conventional toner.
+One example is Xerox’s commitment to emulsion aggregation (EA) technology, or chemical toner, which is estimated to generate 25% fewer greenhouse gas emissions in the manufacturing process than conventional toner.

-Xerox is its best case study for the efficiency of using digital multifunction systems in workplaces instead of stand-alone printers, copiers, fax machines and scanners.
+Xerox has changed the way we make certain conventional toners, reducing energy demand by an estimated 15–25% per pound of toner.
+Xerox is its own best case study for the efficiency of using digital multifunction systems in workplaces instead of stand-alone printers, copiers, fax machines and scanners.
 In Xerox locations worldwide, employees depend on networked Xerox systems for all document management needs.
-One multifunction system can cut energy consumption by up to half compared to several single-function devices.
+One multifunction system can cut energy consumption by half compared to several single-function devices.

 Digital technology has improved the reliability of components inside our products.
 This reduces service calls, which results in fewer miles driven by Xerox technicians and less gasoline consumed.
 Longer-lasting parts also mean that less manufacturing energy is invested over the life of a Xerox product.
-One example is an engineering replaceable unit (ERU) for our monochrome products that needed replacement after 370,000 prints in 2007, but has been redesigned to now last 600,000 prints.
+One example is: an office product print cartridge that needed replacement after 30,000 impressions in 1999 has been redesigned and now lasts for 500,000 impressions as of 2007.

 Every year, Xerox facilities identify opportunities to reduce energy consumption through equipment upgrades and better energy management.
 Some Xerox facilities save energy through “free” cooling.
 In winter months, the facilities cool process water by running it through outdoor pipes instead of using chillers, which are the equivalent of industrial air conditioners.

-By purchasing “green power,” several Xerox sites, including those in the United Kingdom and the U.S., are taking advantage of opportunities to further reduce GHG emissions.
-An example is the purchase of renewable energy credits that largely offsets electricity consumption at our Corporate Headquarters in Norwalk, Conn.
-In Xerox facilities in the U.K., a significant portion of the portfolio is powered by Green Energy.
+By purchasing “green power,” several Xerox sites, including sites in the United Kingdom and the U.S., are taking advantage of opportunities to further reduce greenhouse gas emissions.
+An example is the purchase of renewable energy credits that largely offset electricity consumption at our Corporate Headquarters in Norwalk, Conn.

 Climate Change Risks and Opportunities

 Xerox has examined the regulatory, physical and commercial risks and opportunities associated with climate change.
-We are well positioned for current and potential future regulation by our investment in a robust GHG emission inventory.
+We are preparing for potential future regulation by investing in a robust greenhouse gas emission inventory.
+Through our 2008 participation in the U.S. Climate Action Partnership, we were actively involved in calling for a rational approach to climate legislation in the United States.
 Consistent with our sustainability strategy, the company will continue to invest in energy-efficient product designs and solutions to meet future customer demands and product-centric regulatory requirements.
-We are currently gathering Scope 3 emissions data and other key metrics to assess climate change risk in the supply chain.